zeropsio/recipe-turborepo/README.md

 # Zerops x Turborepo

 A Basic Turborepo setup for a monorepo project of web and docs on Zerops.
-[Zerops](https://zerops.io) makes deploying and running Turborepo apps, a breeze.

 We also have recipes for [Next.js Static](https://github.com/zeropsio/recipe-nextjs-static) and [Next.js Node.js](https://github.com/zeropsio/recipe-nextjs-nodejs).